dojot/docs/source/faq/faq.rst

 All these endpoints should bear an access token, see more :ref:`Getting access token`.

-Check the documentation api for  *history* and *kafka-ws* in :doc:`./../components-and-apis`.
+Check the documentation API for  *history* and *kafka-ws* in :doc:`./../components-and-apis`.
-And to a tutorial how to use flow check :doc:`../flow`.
+And to a tutorial on how to use the flow, check :doc:`../flow`.

 .. _flowbroker library : https://github.com/dojot/flowbroker/tree/v0.5.0/lib